 Come to Barcelona, a metropolis known for its beauty, architecture and music, and explore some of the most important questions of the human experience.
 This program offers two upper-division psychology courses, which are taught in English and emphasize Spanish culture.

-In addition to the academic component of the program, you will hear from guest speakers, partake in excursions, and take four, one-hour introductory Catalan classes to learn the offical language of Barcelona and Catalonia.
+In addition to the academic component of the program, you will hear from guest speakers, partake in excursions and activities that will focus on the rich and unique culture of Barcelona and Catalonia.
 One of the excursions included on the program is an all-day trip to Terragona to visit northern Spain's famous Roman ruins.

 PSY388: Human Sexuality (300 level Psychology Elective)

 Human Sexuality will cover the topic of human sexuality from a psychological perspective with an emphasis on both US sexuality and cross-cultural sexuality.
 A wide range of topics will be covered including sexual responses, sexual practices, and sexual dysfunctions and their treatments.
 There will be a focus on understanding common misconceptions regarding sexuality and current controversies in the field.
 Past and present analysis on research and historical underpinnings influencing the cultural evolution of sexuality across cultures will be discussed.
 Sexual behaviors and identity will be discussed through personal development, culture, biological influences as well as the influence of attitudes, behaviors, knowledge, practices and myths on human sexuality.
 Course content will also examine sexuality throughout different developmental stages, fertility, reproduction, sexual functioning and privilege, socialization, dating, marriage, family, sexual orientation, non-traditional relationships, contraceptives and sexual responsibility.
 Interviews and lectures with mental health professionals will be provided as opportunities to students.
 This course will be taught by Barcelona faculty.